mikkokotola/webcodingforbeginners/README.md

 Well google it!
 Open Google and type in *H1 heading example*.
 Pick e.g. the result near the top that is from w3schools.com.
 And there you have it: an example of how to write an h1 heading in HTML.

-This might be the most important thing you learn in this workshop.
+This might be the most important thing you learn during this course.
 You do not have to remember the exact syntax for code.
 Of course you will learn and be able to write common things by heart, but if you don't remember, it's no problem.
 Just google it.
 Everyone does.
 (And quite soon you will find *Stack overflow*, a site specializing in sharing discussions around problems coders face - and solutions to them.)

 So, you managed to change the title and add a heading.
 Now reload the file in your browser to verify that your changes are working.
 This is also important.
 Do code changes in small steps.
 Check after the changes that the changes work by reloading the document in your browser.